A248/LibertyBans/docs/Comparison-to-BanManager.md

 ### Platform Support

 Both BanManager and LibertyBans support Bukkit, BungeeCord, and Velocity.
-Their difference is with respect to Sponge:
+They differ with respect to modding platforms:

-* LibertyBans supports Sponge 13, 12, 9, and 8
+* BanManager runs on Fabric.
-* However, BanManager only supports Sponge 7.
+* LibertyBans runs on Sponge 13, 12, 9, and 8.

-The Sponge platforms are *not* compatible with each other.
-A plugin for Sponge 7 cannot operate on Sponge 8, and vice-versa.
+* BanManager also supports Sponge 7, a legacy version.

 (As of 3 May 2025)